Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

-If you are concerned with any factors associated with your pregnancy and urination, your doctor can administer different tests to see if there are underlying issues (source).
+If you are concerned with any factors associated with your pregnancy and urination, your doctor can administer tests to see if there are underlying issues (6).

-If you have symptoms your doctor has reason to believe are not associated with your pregnancy, he or she might conduct the following tests.
+If you have symptoms that your doctor has reason to believe are not associated with your pregnancy, they might conduct the following tests:

-- Urinalysis: This helps determine if there are high levels of proteins or infective bacteria present.
+- Urinalysis: This helps detect high levels of proteins or infective bacteria present.

-- Bladder stress test: This test will help the doctor figure out how much accidental urine is leaking.
+- Bladder stress test: This test will help the doctor determine how much accidental urine is leaking.

-- Ultrasound: An ultrasound can be conducted to help diagnosis potential problems to the kidneys, urethra, or bladder.
+- Ultrasound: An ultrasound can be conducted to help diagnose potential problems to the kidneys, urethra, or bladder.

-All of these tests are very simple and non-invasive so that they will be conducted pain-free.
+All of these tests are simple and non-invasive.

 Never be embarrassed to bring up any concerns with your doctor.
 Part of their job is to help put your mind at ease.
 You know your body better than anyone else, so feel free to use your voice.

-It is impossible to endure pregnancy without all of the frequent bathroom visits, but you don’t have to suffer.
-Once your body becomes accustomed to the new levels of hormones present, then you should feel some relief until the third trimester.
+It is impossible to endure pregnancy without frequent bathroom visits, but you don’t have to suffer.
+Once your body becomes accustomed to the new levels of hormones, you should feel some relief until the third trimester.

-If you are trying to avoid waking up in the middle of the night for bathroom breaks, you should cut back on liquids before bed and reduce the amount of water-rich vegetables you eat in the evening.
+If you are trying to avoid waking in the middle of the night for bathroom breaks, cut back on liquids before bed, and reduce the amount of water-rich vegetables you eat in the evening.